-Book production is a complex multi-stage process.
-To obtain a cost estimate, a number of basic parameters must be specified.
+The production of a book is a complex multi-stage process.
+To obtain a cost estimate, a number of basic parameters should be specified.
 The most important of them are: circulation, binding, format, number of pages, paper, printing, finishing.

-Each of these parameters affects the price of the product.
+Each of these parameters affects the price of the book.
 The basic rule is that increasing the print run decreases the unit price of the book.
 Nothing lowers the price of a book as much as increasing the print run.
-Another important parameter is the format, the area of which is more or less proportional to the production price of the book.
+Another important parameter is the format, the surface area of which is more or less proportional to the production price of the book.
 This is mainly due to the increased demand for raw materials and a larger print area.
 Another aspect is the way the book is bound.
 The choice of book binding is very important as it affects the appearance, durability and comfort of using the book.
-For example: a glued book will be more difficult to open than a sewn-glued book which unfolds easily, but is more expensive to make.
+For example: a glued book will be more difficult to open than a sewn-glued book , which unfolds better (the pages tilt better to the sides, the book does not close by itself), but is more expensive to make.
 Consider whether the book is to be convenient to use or only cheap.
-When choosing a paper, apart from the aesthetic issue of choosing the color or type of paper, the important issue is whether the paper is to be plain or fluff.
+When choosing paper, apart from the aesthetic issue of choosing the color or type of paper, it is important whether the paper is to be plain or fluff.
 If the book has a small number of pages, choosing plain paper, the book may look like a thin notebook and thus be ineffective.
 In this case, it is worth considering the choice of fluff paper, which will significantly increase its volume and make the spine much wider.
 Fluff paper is characterized by a greater thickness with the same weight, so that a thicker book will not be heavy.
-After considering and specifying all these parameters, the book can be priced on our website using the configurator available after selecting the format at the top of this page.
+After considering and specifying all these parameters, the book can be priced on our website using the book calculator available after selecting the format at the top of this page.